Alden Richards: 2015–2021: Rise to prominence

-He released his book entitled Alden Richards: In My Own Words under Summit Media in July 2016.
-Aside from being a regular host in Eat Bulaga! and Sunday PinaSaya, he appeared as guest star in Lip Sync Battle Philippines, That's my Amboy and the reboot fantasy series Encantadia.
+He released his book entitled Alden Richards: In My Own Words in July 2016.
+Aside from being a regular host on Eat Bulaga! and Sunday PinaSaya, he appeared as guest star in Lip Sync Battle Philippines, That's My Amboy and the reboot fantasy series Encantadia.
 Richards renewed his contract with GMA Network in September 2016.
-He served as co-host at the 21st Asian Television Awards in Singapore.
+He co-hosted the 21st Asian Television Awards in Singapore.

-Richards played the lead role as real-life activist Bonifacio Ilagan in the docudrama Alaala: A Martial Law Special, directed by Adolfo Alix Jr. and written by Boni Ilagan with co-stars Bianca Umali and Rocco Nacino.
+Richards played real-life activist Bonifacio Ilagan on Alaala: A Martial Law Special, a docudrama directed by Adolfo Alix Jr. and written by Boni Ilagan with co-stars Bianca Umali and Rocco Nacino.
 The show premiered in September 2017.
 The special won silver medal at the New York Festival TV and Film Awards.
 Richards and program manager Joy Madrigal received the award.
-In 2018, he played the titular role of Victor Magtanggol, an action-drama fantasy series directed by Dominic Zapata with co-stars Janine Gutierrez, Andrea Torres and John Estrada.
+In 2018, he played the titular role of Victor Magtanggol, an action-drama fantasy series directed by Dominic Zapata.

-After being on movie hiatus for almost 3 years, Richards starred with Kathryn Bernardo in Star Cinema's Hello, Love, Goodbye, directed by Cathy Garcia-Molina with co-stars Jorross Gamboa, Kakai Bautista, Maymay Entrata, Jameson Blake and Maricel Laxa in 2019.
+After being on movie hiatus for almost 3 years, Richards starred with Kathryn Bernardo on Star Cinema's Hello, Love, Goodbye, directed by Cathy Garcia-Molina in 2019.
 The film became one of the highest grossing Filipino movie of all time.
-In September 2019, he returned to television and starred in drama series The Gift, directed by Lord Alvin Madridejos with co-stars Jean Garcia, Joe Berry and Ysabel Ortega.
+In September 2019, he starred on drama series The Gift, directed by Lord Alvin Madridejos with co-stars Jean Garcia, Joe Berry and Ysabel Ortega.

-In 2020, Richards was honored with Ani ng Dangal by National Commission for Culture and the Arts for his work in Alaala: A Martial Law Special and recipient of Asian Star Prize in Seoul International Drama Awards.
+In 2020, Richards was honored with Ani ng Dangal by National Commission for Culture and the Arts and a recipient of Asian Star Prize in Seoul International Drama Awards in South Korea.
 He returned to All-Out Sundays, a musical variety show.
-In July 2021, he starred with Jasmine Curtis-Smith in a drama series The World Between Us directed by Dominic Zapata with co-stars Jaclyn Jose and Dina Bonnieve.
+In July 2021, he starred with Jasmine Curtis-Smith on The World Between Us directed by Dominic Zapata with co-stars Jaclyn Jose and Dina Bonnieve.